Chapter 8 (Legion)

-"Chapter 8" is the eighth episode and season finale of the first season of the American cable television series Legion, based on the Marvel Comics character David Haller, and connected to the X-Men film series.
+"Chapter 8" is the eighth episode and season finale of the first season of the American surrealist superhero thriller television series Legion, based on the Marvel Comics character of the same name.
 The episode was written by series creator Noah Hawley and directed by Michael Uppendahl.
 It originally aired on FX on March 29, 2017.

-The series follows David Haller, a "mutant" diagnosed with schizophrenia at a young age.
-Struggling to differentiate reality from fantasy, Haller tries to control his mutant powers and the sinister forces trying to control them while evading a government agency.
-In the episode, the team works to save David, who is struggling with keeping Farouk from possessing his body.
+The series follows David Haller, a "mutant" diagnosed with schizophrenia at a young age, as he tries to control his psychic powers and combat the sinister forces trying to control him.
+In the episode, the Summerland team works to save David, who is struggling to keep Farouk from fully possessing his body.

 According to Nielsen Media Research, the episode was seen by an estimated 0.812 million household viewers and gained a 0.4 ratings share among adults aged 18–49.
 The episode received extremely positive reviews from critics, who praised the performances, directing, and set-up for the next season, although some expressed criticism for the pacing, lack of character development and narrative.